kbairak/outbox/README.md

 - `rmq_connection_url`: A string that indicates RabbitMQ connection parameters.
 Follows the pattern `amqp[s]://<username>:<password>@<host>:(<port>)/(virtualhost)`.
 Example: `amqp://guest:guest@localhost:5672/`
 - `rmq_connection`: If you already have a aio-pika connection, you can pass it here instead of `rmq_connection_url` (you must pass either one or the other)
 - `exchange_name`: Name of the RabbitMQ exchange to use.
 Defaults to `outbox`
-- `poll_interval`: How often to poll the outbox table for unsent messages.
-Defaults to `1` second
+- `notification_timeout`: Maximum time (in seconds) to wait for a PostgreSQL NOTIFY before checking for scheduled messages.
+Acts as a safety timeout.
+Defaults to `60` seconds
 - `expiration`: Expiration time in seconds for messages in RabbitMQ.
 Defaults to `None` (no expiration)
 - `clean_up_after`: How long to keep messages in the outbox table after they are sent.
 Can be `IMMEDIATELY`, `NEVER`, or a `timedelta`
 - `retry_delays`: Default retry delays (in seconds) for all listeners.
 A sequence of delay times for exponential backoff.
 Defaults to `(1, 10, 60, 300)` (1s, 10s, 1m, 5m).
 Set to `()` for unlimited immediate retries.